MAKE A DIFFEREnCE

 Programs Committee – Chaired by a board member, this committee works closely with the Executive Director and Program Directors to ensure agency programs meet the needs of BCAP’s diverse constituents.
 Important activities of the committee are evaluation of program efficacy, best practices, setting and monitoring quality improvement goals and outcomes.
 In the event of a grievance or complaint from a recipient of services, the programs committee helps to facilitate a resolution.
 Members of the programs committee are responsible for ensuring all programs are responsive to client needs and are delivered in an inclusive manner.
 Client representatives are especially desired on this committee.

-For information on volunteer Community Service opportunities and requirements, please contact BCAP Services Coordinator Jerry Pierce.
+For information on volunteer Community Service opportunities and requirements, please contact BCAP Services Coordinator Jon Lee.
 A separate Community Service application is required.
 Please note: BCAP cannot accept community service referrals in cases of a charge of violence or theft.